DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 follows:

-hereinafter referred to as “the plumbing code” or “the code.”
-This part shall control all
+referred to as “the plumbing code” or “the code.”
+This part shall control all matters

-matters concerning the installation, replacement, alteration, relocation, and use of
+concerning the installation, replacement, alteration, relocation, and use of plumbing

-plumbing systems or plumbing materials as herein defined and shall apply to existing or
+systems or plumbing materials as defined in this code and shall apply to existing or

 101.2.
 Scope.
 The design and installation of plumbing systems, including sanitary